UTexas

 Minors for Non-Business Majors

-The Business Minor
+The Business Foundations Minor

-The Business Minor is designed to provide a foundation in business concepts and practice for students in non-business majors.
-Any non-business student with a University grade point average of at least 2.00 may take any of the business foundations course listed below, whether pursuing the Business Minor or not.
-Students who intend to complete the Business Minor must apply online for admission and be admitted.
+The Business Foundations Minor is designed to provide a foundation in business concepts and practice for students in non-business majors.
+Any non-business student with a University grade point average of at least 2.00 may take any of the business foundations course listed below, whether pursuing the Business Foundations Minor or not.
+Students who intend to complete the Business Foundations Minor must apply online for admission and be admitted.

-To fulfill the Business Minor, students must complete 18 semester hours of coursework as described below.
-Students admitted to the Business Minor must contact their home college to have the approved minor added to their degree audit profile, otherwise they cannot receive transcript recognition upon completion of the requirements.
+To fulfill the Business Foundations Minor, students must complete 18 semester hours of coursework as described below.
+Students admitted to the Business Foundations Minor must contact their home college to have the approved minor added to their degree audit profile, otherwise they cannot receive transcript recognition upon completion of the requirements.

 At least half of the coursework must be completed in residence at the University.
 All coursework must be taken on the letter-grade basis and completed in conjunction with the student's major requirements.
-It is recommended, but not required, that students also complete a course in economics.
-While not assumed in the business foundations courses, knowledge of economics can be helpful for understanding business concepts.

 RequirementsHours